juicerq/side/README.md

 ## About
   - Tecnologies: NextJS, Typescript, TailwindCSS and tRPC.
 I used JWT for all the user logic and Zod for validations.

-  - Deploy: I'm using NextJS with Serverless Functions using tRPC.
-I deployed the project using Vercel and Supabase for the database.
+  - Deploy: deployed the project using Vercel and Supabase.

-  - ORM: I chose Drizzle with PostgreSQL because I was curious of using something that isn't Prisma and because it is a lot more close to pure SQL than Prisma.
+  - ORM: I chose Drizzle with PostgreSQL because I was curious of using something that isn't Prisma and because it is closer to pure SQL than Prisma.